K-r0ll/DietteticanApplication/README.md

 ## How to Install and Run the Project

 **1. Project**

 You need to clone this repository.
 Everything what you need to run project is including in maven dependency and project package.
 Project you can start by running **DietAppApplication.java** in src.main.java.pl.dietapp.
-Project wll be launched on **localhost:8082**
+Project wll be launched on **localhost:8082**, but you need to configure the database before starting it (information in next step).

 If you have error during building the frontend try remove files below
 - node_modules,